ghumman/iqbal-demystified-web/README.md

 ```
 yarn deploy
 (or)
-npm deploy
+npm run deploy
-(Do not forget to create new 404.html file in branch gh-pages...checkout section "Issues hosting web app on github pages")
 ```

+### Note
+- Do not forget to create new 404.html file in branch gh-pages...checkout section "Issues hosting web app on github pages"
+- When deploying if you're getting an error `Failed to get remote.orgin.url ...`, use this command `git remote add origin git@github.com:ghumman/iqbal-demystified-web-opensource.git`.

 # To install and start the project
 ```